DaandeHaan/bomb-party/readme.md

 - Sometimes hints do occure twice in a row
 - Disable keyboard suggestions (Current solution autocapitalize, autocomplete, autocorrect, spellcheck do not work)
 - CopyURL is not allowed, because its a insecure context, this can be fixed once we fully deploy
+- You can still type a second after guessing, causes the letters to appear in the middle.
 # Suggestions
 - Do we want to fetch public games only on refresh, or also every x seconds?
 - Game mode (langueges) with only names, brands etc?